evennia/evennia/docs/source/Howtos/Tutorial-Building-a-Train.md

 Now that we can enter and leave the train correctly, it's time to make it move.
 There are different things we need to consider for this:

 * Who can control your vehicle?
 The first player to enter it, only players that have a certain "drive" skill, automatically?
 * Where should it go?
 Can the player steer the vehicle to go somewhere else or will it always follow the same route?

 For our example train we're going to go with automatic movement through a predefined route (its track).
 The train will stop for a bit at the start and end of the route to allow players to enter and leave it.

 Go ahead and create some rooms for our train.
-Make a list of the room ids along the route (using the `@ex` command).
+Make a list of the room ids along the route (using the `xe` command).

 ```
-@dig/tel South station
+> dig/tel South station
-@ex              # note the id of the station
+> ex              # note the id of the station
-@tunnel/tel n = Following a railroad
+> tunnel/tel n = Following a railroad
-@ex              # note the id of the track
+> ex              # note the id of the track
-@tunnel/tel n = Following a railroad
+> tunnel/tel n = Following a railroad
-...
+> ...
-@tunnel/tel n = North Station
+> tunnel/tel n = North Station
 ```

 Put the train onto the tracks:

 ```
-@tel south station
+tel south station
-@tel train = here
+tel train = here
 ```

 Next we will tell the train how to move and which route to take.